SalomeSulkhanishvili/RailwayStudio/README.md

 - Ensure all block IDs are unique
 - Verify connections in metadata

-## 🤝 Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## 📝 License

 This project is licensed under the MIT License.